Understand, Protect, & Grow

 of Native Plants

-We at Santa Barbara Botanic Garden believe one of the most direct solutions to our climate and biodiversity crisis lies within our ability to harness the regenerative power of native plants.
-Whether you’re a nature lover or home gardener, an urban planner or a land manager, the Garden provides the insight and resources necessary to understand, protect, and grow native plants in your own community.
+We believe one of the most direct solutions to our climate and biodiversity crisis lies within our ability to harness the regenerative power of native plants.
+Whether you’re a nature lover, home gardener, urban planner, or land manager, the Garden provides insights and resources necessary to understand, protect, and grow native plants in your community.
 Because, although humans are one of the greatest threats to native plants, we can also be one of their greatest allies.
-With passion for the health of our planet, and a legacy of transforming knowledge into action, the Garden is inspiring a movement of native-plant advocates from backyards to the backcountry of California.
+With a passion for the health of our planet and a legacy of transforming knowledge into action, the Garden is inspiring a movement of native-plant advocates from backyards to the backcountry of California.

 Climate Change